Uniquelimbu/eskore/backend/TROUBLESHOOTING.md

 DEBUG=express:*,auth:* npm run dev
 ```

 Need more help?
-Check the API logs for detailed error messages.
+Join our [Discord community](https://discord.gg/example) or open an issue on GitHub.